 - The planning team develops general direction statements, strategies, and desired forest composition (DFC) goals in response to the identified issues.

 - DNR staff identifies DNR forest stands to be considered for treatment over the 10-year planning period consistent with the draft strategic direction.

 - The DNR staff identifies new access needs associated with the list of forest stands proposed for treatment.

 - The draft plan is distributed for public review and comment.

-- The SFRMP team summarizes and develops draft responses for public comments received on the draft plan.
+- The planning team summarizes and develops draft responses for public comments received on the draft plan.

-- The subsection team revises strategic direction, list of stands, and new access needs as appropriate based on public input.
+- The planning team revises strategic direction, list of forest stands, and new access needs as appropriate based on public input.

 - A summary of comments, responses, and plan revisions is presented to the DNR commissioner for approval.